pdroacordi/whatsapp-clone/README.md

 - **File Storage:** Cloudinary for storing and managing media files.
 - **Real-time Communication:** Stomp.js over WebSockets for real-time bi-directional communication.
 - **Authentication:** JWT for token-based authentication and Spring Security for authorization.
+- **CI/CD:** Docker-compose for easy environmnents.

 ## 🔧 Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these instructions to get a copy of the project up and running on your local machine for testing purposes.

 ### Prerequisites

-- Node.js
-- npm
-- Java
-- JDK
-- Maven
+- Docker
-- MySQL
+- Docker-compose

 ### Installation